cjerdonek/rcv-results-reporter/README.md

 Generate HTML result snippets for an election's RCV contests.

 positional arguments:
-  CONFIG_PATH           path to the election.yml file to configure the
+  CONFIG_PATH           path to the election.yml file configuring results
-                        results reporting for the election.
+                        reporting for the election.
   TRANSLATIONS_PATH     path to the translations.yml file to use.
   REPORTS_DIR           directory containing the input XML or Excel RCV
                         reports.